FBI says armed person tried to breach its Cincinnati building | Law-Order

 FBI says armed person tried to breach its Cincinnati building

-An armed individual tried to breach the Federal Bureau of Investigation's building in Cincinnati, Ohio, early on Thursday before fleeing, the FBI said, calling it a "critical incident."
-"At approximately 9 AM this morning an armed subject attempted to breach the Visitor Screening Facility at FBI Cincinnati.
+An armed person tried to breach the FBI building in Cincinnati, Ohio, early on Thursday before fleeing, the FBI said, calling it a "critical incident."
+"Law enforcement has traded shots with a male suspect who is wearing a gray shirt and body armor," Clinton County Emergency Management Agency said in a statement, urging people nearby to stay inside and lock their doors.
+NBC News reported the armed man, flashing an AR-15-style rifle, fired a nail gun into the building.

-An armed individual tried to breach the Federal Bureau of Investigation's building in Cincinnati, Ohio, early on Thursday before fleeing, the FBI said, calling it a "critical incident."
+An armed person tried to breach the FBI building in Cincinnati, Ohio, early on Thursday before fleeing, the FBI said, calling it a "critical incident."
+"Law enforcement has traded shots with a male suspect who is wearing a gray shirt and body armor," Clinton County Emergency Management Agency said in a statement, urging people nearby to stay inside and lock their doors.

-"At approximately 9 AM this morning an armed subject attempted to breach the Visitor Screening Facility at FBI Cincinnati.
-After an alarm and a response by FBI special agents, the subject fled north onto Interstate 71," the FBI field office in Cincinnati wrote on Twitter.
-An NBC affiliate quoted Clinton County Emergency Management Agency officials as saying law enforcement exchanged shots with the male subject described as wearing a gray shirt and body armor.
+NBC News reported the armed man, flashing an AR-15-style rifle, fired a nail gun into the building.
+Authorities shut down two highways and imposed an area lockdown.
+The armed person tried to breach the Visitor Screening Facility at the building before fleeing north onto Interstate 71, the FBI Cincinnati field office wrote on Twitter.

-The affiliate said the police shut down two highways and imposed an area lockdown.
+Details and the motive were unclear.
+The FBI has been the subject of online threats since it searched former President Donald Trump's Florida estate this week to probe whether he illegally removed records from the White House as he was leaving office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)